derekwan1/KrossyRoad/README.md

-# KrossyRoad
+# Krossy Road

-Kross the road!
+Kross the road at all costs.

+This game was developed for [Bit by Bit](http://littlebitbybit.org) and consequently is accompanied by a lesson plan.
+If interested, contact Bit by Bit for more curriculum details.